-On a hot summer day, two scientists donned heavy scuba gear and slipped below the ocean’s surface in a protected cove on Maine’s midcoast.
+On a hot summer day, two scientists slipped below the ocean’s surface in a protected cove on Maine’s Midcoast.
 Surrounded by support boats and a team of sweltering colleagues, these divers weren’t exploring a reef, they were building one.
-This was the beginning of a project to test oyster and blue mussel reef restoration techniques in the waters just off the Basin Preserve in Phippsburg.
+This is part of a project to test oyster and blue mussel reef restoration techniques in the waters just off the Basin Preserve in Phippsburg.

-Oyster reefs and shellfish beds provide critical habitat for fish, crabs, shrimp, and other near-shore creatures.
-They also improve water quality as shellfish filter-feed on phytoplankton and tiny pieces of debris, removing excess nutrients and suspended particles.
-The cleaner, clearer water then allows for species such as eelgrass to thrive, further improving the health and productivity of the area.
+Oyster reefs and shellfish beds provide critical habitat for fish, crabs, shrimp and other marine life.
+They also improve water quality as shellfish filter-feed on phytoplankton and tiny pieces of detritus, removing excess nutrients and suspended particles.
+The cleaner, clearer water then allows species such as eelgrass to thrive, further improving the health and productivity of the area.
 Reefs also help stabilize sediments and provide natural shoreline protection as storms become more frequent and powerful.
-And they’re tasty!
+And shellfish are tasty!

-The Conservancy is receiving support and guidance from the Town of Phippsburg, Maine Sea Grant, Casco Bay Estuary Partnership, the University of New England Marine Science Program, and the Department of Environmental Protection Marine Program.
+The Nature Conservancy is thankful for support and guidance along the way from the Town of Phippsburg, Maine Sea Grant, Casco Bay Estuary Partnership, the University of New England Marine Science Program, and the Department of Environmental Protection Marine Program.